Epicodus-Curriculum/career-services-full-stack/pt40weeks-career-services-master-schedule.md

 During these weeks, there will be a second round of mock interviews to help everyone get ready for internships and their job hunt.

 **Week 33: Job Applications 2**
 Now that you have had some practice, applying for jobs should come a little bit easier.
-Again, you’ll have time in class to apply for jobs.
+Again, you'll have time in class to apply for jobs.
 By the end of the class, you will submit 3 job applications.

 **Week 35: Job Applications 3**
 You will have time in class and apply for 2 new jobs before the end of the week.